Apply filters to quickly find the right challenge.See challenge overview

 The name of the challenge family given in bold text in the header indicates to which family this particular challenge belongs.
 A challenge family comprises various challenges on different levels.

 The challenge name (e. g.
 Design Thinking) is the unique challenge title.

-Each challenge family comes with a core competency that is trained with each challenge across the family.
+Each challenge family comes with a core competence that is trained with each challenge of this family.

 No results found.

 I can use learning and communication techniques.